Inverclyde Royal Hospital: History

 The hospital was commissioned to replace the Greenock Royal Infirmary, the Eye Infirmary, Gateside Hospital, Duncan Macpherson Hospital and Broadstone Jubilee Hospital.
-Construction work started at the end on August 1970 and the hospital was completed in 1979.
+Construction work started at the end of August 1970 and the hospital was completed in 1979.

 In 2004 Inverclyde Royal Hospital faced proposals for a major downsizing with the loss of the accident and emergency department and the acute surgical ward in an effort to save costs.
 Many people criticised the plans complaining that the Inverclyde Royal Hospital was being seen as nothing more than a large health centre.
 In February 2007, after undertaking a review, NHS Greater Glasgow and Clyde proposed retaining the accident and emergency department and core inpatient services, including the trauma and emergency medical departments at Inverclyde Royal Hospital and submitted this proposal to the Scottish Government for approval.
 The then Scottish Health Minister, Andy Kerr, approved the proposal which was supported by people in the local area.
 However, as outlined in the document entitled "A Safe and Sustainable Future for Hospital Services in Inverclyde and Renfrewshire", certain services including dermatology, the ENT (Ear, Nose and Throat) Unit, urology and vascular surgery were relocated to the Southern General Hospital in summer 2007.